lwe/gravatarify/README.md

 ## Install

-TODO: need to gemify it...
+Just install the gem (ensure you have gemcutter in your sources!)

+    sudo gem install gravatarify

+Ready to go!
+Using Rails?
+Either add (to `config/environment.rb`):

+    config.gem 'gravatarify', :source => 'http://gemcutter.org'

+or install as Rails plugin:

+    ./script/plugin install git://github.com/lwe/gravatarify.git

+If the gem is available, just require it (for your simple ruby apps):

+    require 'rubygems'
+    require 'gravatarify'

-## Using the view helpers
+## Using the view helpers (Rails only!)

 Probably one of the easiest ways to add support for gravatar images is with the included view helpers: